anz-f5/f5xc-waap-palo-gwlb-aws/README.md

-# How to integrate the F5 Web Application and API Protection service with Palo Alto VM-Series Firewalls within AWS
+# How to integrate the F5 Web Application and API Protection service with Palo Alto VM-Series Firewalls in AWS

 ## Overview